Model Evaluation and Performance Metrics

 Why Model Evaluation Matters

 Evaluation is the bridge between training and deployment.
 It helps developers and data scientists understand if the model is overfitting (memorizing data) or underfitting (failing to learn patterns).
-In Java-based machine learning environments like Weka or Deeplearning4j, choosing the right metric is critical for optimizing business outcomes.
+In Java-based machine learning environments like Weka or Deeplearning4j, choosing the right metric is critical for optimizing business outcomes and verifying generalization boundaries across non-stationary real-world data feeds.

 The Evaluation Workflow